The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-requirements.markdown

 ## License

 A core goal for all OTDI datasets is that they support permissive usage.
 Therefore, we require that _all contributed datasets_ support the [CDLA Permissive 2.0](https://cdla.dev/permissive-2-0/) license ([SPDX link](https://spdx.org/licenses/CDLA-Permissive-2.0.html)).
+If for some reason this license requirement is dificult to satisfy but you are still interested in contributing, please reach out to us at [data@thealliance.ai](mailto:data@thealliance.ai).

 ## Dataset Card